nishanthsudhaharan29/Azure-End-to-End-Data-Engineering-Pipeline-Data-Modeling-Automation-and-Reporting/README.md

 ### Step 3: Data Ingestion
 - Create linked services and self-hosted integration runtime in ADF
+- Store sensitive information as secrets in Key Vault and create a Linked Service pointing to the key vault in ADF
 - Build pipelines to copy data from SQL Server to ADLS (Bronze layer)

 ### Step 4: Data Transformation
-- Mount ADLS to Azure Databricks using service principal credentials stored in Key Vault
+- Give Storage Blob Data Contributer permission to Unity Catalog Access Connector for databricks
+- Create credentials and external locations pointing to ADLS containers
 - Create Databricks notebooks to:
   - Bronze ➝ Silver: Clean and standardize raw data
-  - Silver ➝ Gold: Aggregate and model business-ready data
+  - Silver ➝ Gold: Model business-ready data

 ### Step 5: Data Loading & Reporting
-- Load Gold layer data into Synapse SQL Pools
+- Create a stored procedure that dynamically creates a view for the tables in Gold Layer
+- Create a pipeline that gets the metadata (tablenames) and for each tablename execute the stored procedure.
 - Connect Power BI to Synapse
 - Design reports and visuals using the Chinook schema and data model

 ### Step 6: Automation & Monitoring
 - Configure daily triggers in ADF for pipeline execution
-- Use Monitoring dashboards in ADF and Synapse to track performance

-### Step 7: Security & Governance
-- Use Azure Key Vault to store connection strings and secrets
-- Apply RBAC policies via Azure Entra ID to restrict access
+- Publish Power BI dashboard and set up refresh schedules

-### Step 8: End-to-End Testing
+### Step 7: End-to-End Testing
 - Insert test records in SQL Server
 - Manually trigger ADF pipeline or wait for the scheduled run
 - Verify updates flow from Bronze to Gold